 Efficient sharing of UTIs and related data requires by a common format for messages.
 It is recommended that parties use the XML schema that has been constructed by a working group coordinated by PwC.
 This is consistent with ISO 15022 and 20022 although it is not an ISO-recognized schema.
-The schema can be downloaded here.
+The schema are available to ICMA members here.
 It can be read in any simple text editor or web browser and text delimited files can be generated using most XML editors.
-As an alternative, parties can use a CSV file template, which can be downloaded here.
+As an alternative, parties can use a CSV file template, which is available here (ICMA members log-in required).
 The schema and examples of the XML and CSV messages that it generates are provided in Annex V to these Recommendations.
 Note that both the XML schema and the CSV template covers securities lending and so include the minimum fields added by ISLA.
 In addition, the XML schema incorporates the data field format rules of SFTR but not its validation rules.